 Although it’s not a cure, one way to find relief from an anal fissure is to eat plenty of fiber and drink lots of water to promote healthy bowel movements and avoid straining.

-Anal fissures are an aggravating and painful problem that many people have but remain in silence.
+Anal fissures are an aggravating and painful problem that many people have.
 This can be an acute or chronic disorder that should be treated as soon as possible to avoid excessive blood loss and regulate your bowel movements.

 In today’s article, you can find out about some of the best natural solutions to relieve anal fissures.
 This will help you prevent and treat them using home remedies like cold water, aloe vera, coconut oil, and calendula.

 An anal fissure is a small tear on the mucus lining of your rectum.
 The main cause is constipation and the passage of large stools.
 This can be a very painful problem that causes bleeding and a long and difficult healing process.

 Treatment for an anal fissure should involve a double approach:

 - Regular bowel movements and plenty of hydration to avoid aggravating the problem.

 - Application of topical remedies that ease the pain and promote fast healing.

 If you suffer from an intestinal disorder, you might not find any relief from medications.
 Not even natural remedies can always offer long-term results, but rather they are quick fixes to alleviate the problem.
 A long-term solution will involve changing your daily eating and lifestyle habits:

 - Your diet should be based on fruits and vegetables, both raw and cooked (juices, smoothies, salads, sautéed, etc.).
 These should be on your plate for every meal.